abby1712/abby1712/README.md

 I'm a passionate Engineer From Chennai.
 Welcome to my GitHub profile!

 ## About Me
+- 🎓 PG Student of Computer Science Engineering at University of Sydney, Sydney

-- 🎓 Studying Electronics and Communication Engineering at Vellore Institute of Technology, Chennai
+- 🎓 Graduate of Electronics and Communication Engineering at Vellore Institute of Technology, Chennai
 - 💻 Interested in Data science, and deployable AI
 - 🌱 Currently learning new technologies and frameworks in web development
 - ⚡️ Enthusiastic about solving real-world problems using technology